OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 directory.
 You will probably start by copying an existing one (``Test.json`` is a good place to start).
-You will then need to add a target to ``OpenDSA/Makefile`` to compile this configuration file.
+With that file in place, the main Makefile for OpenDSA (``OpenDSA/Makefile``) will recognize it as a valid target to compile.
-Just copy an existing one (like for ``Test``) and modify the name for your config file.
+If you want a specialized build process, append a rule to the Makefile that overrides the target, and put in the steps for the new build process.
 Once your config file is set up, then you will execute your Makefile target (a command like ``make Test`` called from a commandline window from the OpenDSA repository top level will do this).